Category Archives: Drama

 But I’ll get down from my soapbox.

-She disguises herself as a boy to gain entry to a yeshiva and meets Avigdor (Mandy Patinkin), who she becomes fascinated by.
-But he only has eyes for Hadass (Amy Irving) whom he is supposed to marry.
+She disguises herself as a boy to gain entry to a yeshiva and meets Avigdor (Mandy Patinkin), whom she becomes fascinated by.
+But he only has eyes for Hadass (Amy Irving), whom he is supposed to marry.

-This may sound like a comedy rather than drama and it does contain a bit of each but the romantic interludes, misunderstandings, and misinterpretations are not the best parts of the film.
+This may sound like a comedy rather than a drama, and it does contain a bit of each, but the romantic interludes, misunderstandings, and misinterpretations are not the film’s best parts.

 The best parts of Yentl are the musical score and the songs the audience is treated to.
 The highlight is the emotionally charged “Papa, Can You Hear Me?” which is a gorgeous moment for Yentl.

-Yentl leaves Europe on a boat bound for the United States, where she hopes to lead a life with more freedom.
+Yentl leaves Europe aboard a boat bound for the United States, where she hopes to lead a freer life.
 With a smile on her face, she rises above and into a new day.

-It’s a dynamic singing performance and rises the film above where it would have been without the number.
+It’s a dynamic singing performance that elevates the film beyond what it would have been without the number.
 It’s like the perfect culminating Streisand moment.

 I’m okay with this.
 I watched Yentl (1983) for the enormous talents of its star.
 Her singing, acting, and directing all make the film a worthwhile and engaging experience.